An Overview of Kaletra (Lopinavir/Ritonavir)

 Kaletra contains the following two different medicines combined in one pill:

-HIV medicines can't cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
+HIV medicines can't cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV treatment regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 If you are taking HIV medicines, including Kaletra, don't cut down on, skip, or stop taking them unless your health care provider tells you to.

 What Should I Tell My Health Care Provider Before Taking Kaletra?